oli-kelly/qa-portfolio/README.md

 - **Software Testing**:
   - **Manual Testing**: Extensive experience in executing test cases and finding defects.
   - **Automation Testing**: Proficient in writing and executing automated test scripts.
+  - **Regression Testing**: Experience determining the right time and tests to effectively perform regression testing.

 - **Testing Processes and Practices**:
   - **CI/CD**: Knowledge in setting up and managing continuous integration and delivery pipelines.